bbauska/ufo-mcdonald/README.md

 accepted since, as-they stated to me, they saw weather balloons being released frequently there and knew what balloons looked like.
 Accounts got into local newspapers, as well as on wire services (Ref.
 44).
 An Edwards spokesman was quoted in the _Los Angeles Times_ as saying, "This desert air does crazy things."
-An INS wire- story said, "intelligence officers at Edwards...would say almost nothing of the incident."
+An INS wire- story said, "intelligence officers at Edwardswould say almost nothing of the incident."

 Discussion:
 I have not seen the photos alleged to have been taken in this incident, I have only interviewed the two who say they